MTstateIntroStats/IntroStatActivitiesHybrid/05-UR-keytopics1.Rmd

 39. Describe which features of the study have an effect on the width of the confidence interval and how.

+### Probability

+40. Calculate probabilities from a given table and give appropriate probability notation for both conditional and unconditional probabilities.

+41. Create a two-way table using given probabilities.

+42. Interpret a probability value in context of the problem.

 \newpage